awsdocs/amazon-eks-user-guide/doc_source/install-kubectl.md

    1. \(Optional\) Verify the downloaded binary with the `SHA-256` checksum for your binary\.

       1. Download the `SHA-256` checksum for your cluster's Kubernetes version from Amazon S3 using the command for your device's hardware platform\.
-The first link for each version is for `amd64` and the second link is for `arm64`\.
          + Kubernetes `1.30`

            ```